zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - imperative\src\rest\src\session\AbstractSession.ts

   - buildSession - This private function is called by the constructor, which accepts an Isession object.
-A caller could populate multiple authentications (and related properties) into that supplied session.
-Ideally the caller of the Session.constructor will have already called ConnectionPropsForSessCfg.addPropsOrPrompt() which will have already cached the available credentials and cached the authOrder.
+The caller of the Session.constructor will have already called ConnectionPropsForSessCfg.addPropsOrPrompt() which will have already cached the available credentials and cached the authOrder.
 We should confirm that this always true.
-If not, buildSession may have to call AuthOrder.cacheCredsAndAuthOrder.

-    - **Modify buildSession ? <span style="color:cyan">Maybe</span>**
+    - **Modify buildSession ? <span style="color:green">No</span>**

   - DEFAULT_TYPE - This is simply a constant definition set to AUTH_TYPE_NONE.
 It is not used in any CLI or ZE code outside of this AbstractSession class.
 Because it is a public property, it cannot be removed without risk of breaking change.
-If AUTH_TYPE_NONE is added to the ISession.authTypeOrder array, DEFAULT_TYPE should be deprecated.

-    - **Modify DEFAULT_TYPE ? <span style="color:orange">Yes</span>**
+    - **Modify DEFAULT_TYPE ? <span style="color:green">No</span>**

 - imperative\src\rest\src\session\ConnectionPropsForSessCfg.ts

   - addPropsOrPrompt - Near the end of this function, a call to AuthOrder.cacheCredsAndAuthOrder will ensure that the right authentication resides in the session.

-    - **Modify addPropsOrPrompt ? <span style="color:orange">Yes</span>**
+    - **Modify addPropsOrPrompt ? <span style="color:orange">Yes - done</span>**

-  - resolveSessCfgProps - Several functions call this function before creating a new session.
-Either this function must call AuthOrder.cacheCredsAndAuthOrder, or each caller of resolveSessCfgProps must first cacacheCredsAndAuthOrdereds.
+  - resolveSessCfgProps - When connection options specify that the session is intended to make a request for a token, then this function must record that intention within the authentication cache stored in the sesion.

-    - **Modify resolveSessCfgProps ? <span style="color:cyan">Maybe</span>**
+    - **Modify resolveSessCfgProps ? <span style="color:orange">Yes - done</span>**

   - setTypeForTokenRequest - This function handles setting authentication to AUTH_TYPE_TOKEN to get a token back from user & password.
-This does not appear to require any change, but it should be revisited after resolveSessCfgProps is refactored.
+This should not require any change.

-    - **Modify setTypeForTokenRequest ? <span style="color:cyan">Maybe</span>**
+    - **Modify setTypeForTokenRequest ? <span style="color:green">No</span>**

 - imperative\src\rest\src\client\RestClient.ts